zafer-barutcu/trendyol-automation/README.md

-# Soostone QA Assignment Fresh Install
+# Soostone QA Assignment - Trendyol Automation

+This project contains automated test cases for Trendyol's web application, built with Java, Selenium, Maven, and Cucumber.

+# Fresh Install
 1.Install IntelliJ Community Edition.
 You can purchase the full version, but the Community Edition is free (including commercial development), and none of the additional functionality is a hard requirement.